NGonGames/Ngin/README.md

 ##Building
     If you wish to contribute you will find a Visual Studio 2012 Project and a Netbeans project in the projects/ directory that will let you build and add to the source.

+#Status by namespace
 ###NGin
     Application                         PARTIAL
     GameFactory                         PARTIAL